radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 When browsing a directory that contains many entries, the size limit caps how many are loaded at once.
 If a directory contains more entries than the configured limit, only that number of entries will be displayed.

 A lower size limit means faster load times but you may not see all entries.
 A higher size limit shows more entries but may take longer to load.

+**Timeout**

+The Timeout setting controls how long the Directory Browser will wait for results from the server before cancelling the request.

+When you browse a directory, the browser sends a request to the server to fetch entries.
+If the server takes longer than the configured timeout to respond, the request is cancelled and a timeout error is displayed instead of the results.

+The value is set in milliseconds (e.g., if you set the value as 10000, the timeout will happen after 10 seconds).
+If you're seeing timeout errors when browsing large directories, try increasing this value.

 ### Creating New Entries